Meet our Past Double Reed Fest Clinicians

 Brigit is a graduate of Vanderbilt University (BM) and the University of Texas at Austin (DMA and MM), where she worked as the bassoon teaching assistant for four years.
 She enriches her musical life with two-stepping, painting, and curling.
 She is from Phoenix, Arizona, and she hopes to one day own a herd of alpaca.

-An avid bassoon instructor, Ms. Ryan is on the faculties of Elmhurst University, Harper College, Vandercook College of Music, and Concordia University Chicago.
-She frequently adjudicates concerto competitions, solo contests, and ILMEA auditions and has given many clinics for hosts that include Midwest Young Artists Conservatory, Chicago Youth Orchestra, Butler Bassoon Day, Roanoke (VA) Youth Orchestra, and Bands of America.
+An avid bassoon instructor, Ms. Ryan is on the faculties of VanderCook College of Music, Harper College, and Concordia University Chicago, and formerly the Merit School of Music and Elmhurst University.
+She frequently adjudicates concerto competitions, solo contests, and ILMEA auditions and has given many clinics and master classes for hosts that include Midwest Young Artists Conservatory, Chicago Youth Orchestra, Butler Bassoon Day, Roanoke (VA) Youth Orchestra, and Bands of America.